-Be realistic about your container’s needs.
+Be realistic about your plant container’s needs.
 Even though you’ve selected low-maintenance plants, you will need to water regularly.
 “Work watering into your schedule,” Plasky suggests.
 She is also a strong advocate for nutrition.
 Feed your little green athletes, either in the form of a time-release fertilizer added at planting or a dose of liquid fertilizer every two to three weeks while the pot is performing.

-Alocasia and Colocasia: With large, heart-shaped leaves, this is another architectural head-turner.
+Alocasia and Colocasia: With large, heart-shaped leaves, this is an architectural head-turner.
 Amazingly low maintenance, elephant’s ears now come in some really impressive colors, including purple, green, chalky blue, and nearly black, often sporting markings and midribs that stand out.
 They dote on warm weather and partial shade, creating a spectacular display without need of further fillers.
 The thick leaves are durable even in downpours.

 Caladium: Got shade?
 Plasky has a favorite performer that will make your shadows shine.
 These foliage plants come in an array of truly flamboyant colors with dramatic spots, streaks, and contrasting veins as part of the show.
 Some hug the ground, others reach two feet or so, but they are all crowd-pleasers and incredibly easy, as long as you give them a low-light situation.